AKheli/RepairTS/README.md

   ```

 - The data must be in CSV format.
-- The `-d` argument expects the dataset to be located in the `data/test/` folder.
+- The data will be located in the `data/test/` folder.

 ___